uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 * First, select both DEM layers for the "Input layers"
 * Make sure you untick the option "Place each input file into a separate band", as we want to end up with one single-band layer
-* We should override the original (geographic) projection to use the project projection (which should currently be EPSG:3857 - WGS 84)
-* We can save the output on disk instead of only creating a scratch layer (for example, name it `DEM_merged` and save it inside your project directory)
+* We can save the output on disk instead of only creating a temporary file (for example, name it `SRTM_DEM_merged` and save it inside your project directory)
 * Click "Run"

 > You will need to have Saga installed for this to work.